nikit34/uzum-qaa-test-task/README.md

 - The readme contains a description of the project in free form.
 - The test task documents is your test task with assessment criteria.

+**Create private repositories in your personal GitHub account with solutions**

 Start with the simplest task (it is in the "e2e-tests-ui" folder), finish with the most difficult one (the "integration-tests-rest" folder) in order to optimally distribute the allocated time

 #### Assignment evaluation criteria